MANDATORY REPORTING OF CHILD ABUSE

 - Children’s Advocacy Center

-Free training for your
+Free training for your school, day care, agency, or hospital!!

 - Remember that our Community Outreach Coordinator can come to your agency and do a live presentation with examples, stories, and a question and answer session.